SalmonMode/salmonmode.github.io/_posts/2020-08-26-what-would-qa-do-all-day.md

 - a dev team consists of 1 tester and 5 programmers
 - the tester checks all the changes made by the programmers when they pass their tickets to the tester for QA (after going through code review, of course)
 - the sitting cycle is 2 weeks long
-- the last 2 days of the sprint are reserved for the testers to do regression tests and for programmers to fix those bugs (if any are found)
+- the last 2 days of the sprint are reserved for the testers to do regression checks and for programmers to fix those bugs (if any are found)
 - if the programmers aren't fixing any bugs during those last 2 days, they'll continue to work on tickets for the next sprint.

 This probably sounds somewhat familiar.